-- Russia's ruling party makes a "decent showing," President Dmitry Medvedev says
+Russia's ruling party makes a "decent showing," President Medvedev says

-- Opposition websites, radio stations, election monitoring group report online attacks
+Opposition websites, radio stations and an election monitoring group report online attacks

 Russian Prime Minister Vladimir Putin appears to have suffered a serious setback in parliamentary elections over the weekend, slimming his party’s majority and political clout.